microsoft/OpenHack-FHIR/MC4H/Challenge5-FHIRSyncDV/ReadMe.md

 3. In the left navigation pane, select Apps, and then select Healthcare Administration app.
 4. Search for the Patient you just loaded into FHIR server by typing the first name in Search this view on the top-right.
 5. This Patient record has gone through all the resources that were deployed in all the challenges.

+## Data Synced from Dataverse to FHIR
+1. The field Azure FHIR Sync Enabled needs to be set to Yes on the Patient record that needs to be synced from Dataverse to FHIR.
+2. The default active patients view doesn't have the field Azure FHIR Sync Enabled visible.
+You could create a view based off the view default view, add that field and update the field.
+3. Restart the Sync Agent App in Azure that was deployed in Challenge 4.
+4. Update the Patient record.
+5. There will be an entry in Sync Agent Logs in FHIR Sync Agent Administration App.
+6. Validate the Patient record in Postman by using the same instruction in Challenge 3.

 ---